-I made this to bring to myhubby's’ family’s Thanksgiving celebration this Sunday, and actually snapped these pictures when we were there.
+I made this to bring to my hubby’s’ family’s Thanksgiving celebration this Sunday, and actually snapped these pictures when we were there.
 Please forgive the poor quality!

-2 pints fresh blueberries
+- 2 pints fresh blueberries

-2 tablespoons lemon juice
+- 2 tablespoons lemon juice

-2 cups finely ground graham crackers
+- 2 cups finely ground graham crackers

-1/2 teaspoon ground cinnamon
+- 1/2 teaspoon ground cinnamon

 In a mixing bowl, combine the ingredients with a fork until evenly moistened.
-Lightly coat the bottom and sides of an 8-inch spring form panwith non-stick cooking spray.
+Lightly coat the bottom and sides of an 8-inch springform pan with non-stick cooking spray.

 Pour the crumbs into the pan and, using the bottom of a measuring cup or the smooth bottom of a glass, press the crumbs down into the base and 1-inch up the sides.
 Refrigerate for 5 minutes.

-Bake in preheated oven for 1 hour.
-Turn the oven off, and let cake cool in oven with the door closed for 5 to 6 hours; this prevents cracking.
-Chill in refrigerator until serving.
+After 1 hour, turn the oven off, and let the cheesecake cool in oven with the door closed for 5 to 6 hours; this prevents cracking.* See Notes for alternative method.

 Truly, this is the most wonderful cheesecake.